Many or all companies we feature compensate us. Compensation and editorial

 Home Equity Home Equity Investments

-Best Home Equity Sharing Companies to Invest in Your Home
+The 3 Best Home Equity Agreement (HEA) Companies That Want to Invest in Your Home

 We’ll guide you through the nuances of how a home equity sharing agreement works, which companies are the best, the benefits and downsides, and more.